M-Dot613/mdot-text-list-fade/README.md

-# Text List Fade WordPress Plugin
+# Mdot Text List Fade WordPress Plugin

 Text List Fade is a WordPress plugin that allows you to create a shortcode to display a list of fading text on your website.